gdiasbruno/personal-website/src/pages/posts/04-virtual-dom.md

 React always hold a copy of the current real DOM in memory as a Javascript object - this is what we call VDOM.
 When an update is triggered in React - for example, setting a change to a particular part of the state - the Reconciliation starts.

 The first thing is to calculate a new VDOM based on this new state.
-This passes by resolving React Components into React Elements.
+This passes by resolving <a class="underline" href="https://reactjs.org/blog/2015/12/18/react-components-elements-and-instances.html" target="_blank">React Components into React Elements</a>.
 Once a new VDOM tree is done, React will compare the old VDOM tree with the new one.
 By the difference between the two, React will calculate what operations take to bring the old VDOM to look like the new one.
 Then it will send it to the render process.
 And the render process takes care of bringing this new VDOM to the real DOM.

 One interesting side effect of React separating the Reconciliation process and the render process itself is that React can not only render in the browser - it can virtually render anywhere.
 And that is how React Native project is powered - rendering the VDOM (which is not the best name in this context) in the mobile environments